 Game and Physics Engine

-For the game I am using no special engine.
+For the I am using no special engine.
 But for the physics I choose Box2D.
-It's simple to use and well documented.
+It's simple to use an well documented.

 1.0 Initial release